What are Snoring and Sleep Apnea Devices?

 - Having a dry mouth when you wake

 Effects of Sleep Apnea

-Left untreated, obstructive sleep apnea can cause serious health complications, such as headaches, weight gain, high blood pressure, heart disease, and even an increase in car accidents.
-Your dentist can determine if an oral device is right for you.
+Left untreated, obstructive sleep apnea may cause serious health complications, such as headaches, weight gain, high blood pressure, heart disease, and even an increase in car accidents.
+Your dentist should determine if an oral device is right for you.